-Same with stray dogs – she immediately see them and hears a screech of wheels as t he car swerves to avoid hitting the dog.
+Same with stray dogs – she immediately sees them and hears a screech of wheels as the car swerves to avoid hitting the dog.

 Shirley is knackered.
-Every night when she goes to bed she see pictures and thoughts about the crash.
+Every night when she goes to bed she sees pictures and thoughts about the crash.
 ‘What the hell is the matter with me?’
 She thinks.
-She drinks more, it helps her sleep sometimes but she’s irritable…. sorry Mum!
+She drinks more, it helps her sleep sometimes but she’s irritable…. sorry, Mum!

 More to be explored in a future blog.
 To be continued….